Recorded Discussion

 Your relationship with your co-parent is one of the most powerful influences on your child’s emotional, behavioral, and academic well-being.
 Research shows that ongoing conflict between parents can increase stress for children, while strong, supportive co-parenting can reduce anxiety and improve overall adjustment.

-In this engaging Lunch and Learn conversation, Ruth Freeman LCSW interviews Brian D. Doss, Ph.D. a leading voice behind the research-driven OurRelationship program, to explore how parent relationships directly impact children.
+In this previously hosted conversation, Ruth Freeman LCSW interviews Brian D. Doss, Ph.D. a leading voice behind the research-driven OurRelationship program to explore how parent relationships directly impact children.
 Backed by over a decade of research, this approach has been shown to improve communication, reduce conflict, and even decrease adjustment problems in children.

-Ruth and Brian will break down practical, evidence-based strategies parents can use right away to improve communication, rebuild trust, and create a healthier family environment.
-This conversation will help you strengthen your co-parenting relationship—and support your child’s long-term success.
+Ruth and Brian break down practical, evidence-based strategies parents can use right away to improve communication, rebuild trust, and create a healthier family environment.
+This conversation will help you strengthen your co-parenting relationship and support your child’s long-term success.

 Meet your Instructors